TITLE Director of Human Resources

 Certification: A nationally-recognized human resource-related certification such as PHR (Professional in Human Resources), SPHR (Senior Professional in Human Resources), SHRM-CP (Society for Human Resource Management-Certified Professional), or SHRM-SCP (SHRM Senior Certified Professional) is preferred.

-Experience: At least five years of human resources management experience demonstrating increased leadership responsibilities over time; experience should include most or all of the following areas: employee relations, classification and compensation, job analysis, job evaluation, recruitment and retention, affirmative action, benefits administration, training and staff development, development of and application of policies and procedures, management of HRIS systems and records, employee engagement and communications, investigations, labor relations, and management of a budget.
+Experience: At least five years of human resources management experience demonstrating increased leadership responsibilities over time; experience should include most or all of the following areas: employee relations, classification and compensation, job analysis, job evaluation, talent acquisition, retention, employment services, affirmative action, benefits administration, training and staff development, performance management, development of and application of policies and procedures, management of HRIS systems and records, employee engagement and communications, investigations, labor relations, and management of a budget.
 Similar experience in human resource management in higher education and/or the public sector is preferred, as is a strong fiscal background and experience in managing compensation and benefit plans for an organization of five-hundred or more employees.
 Experience working with mentoring programs and affinity groups is preferred.

 Skills: Demonstrated ability to work and communicate effectively with all constituencies of a diverse university community, outstanding leadership and management skills, an understanding of automated management information systems, and a sound knowledge of relevant federal, state and local government regulations and equal opportunity policies are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
-Experience with Banner is preferred.
+Experience with Banner, Colleague, or PeopleSoft is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Provides leadership and guidance for the University and its employees regarding human resource matters by managing a comprehensive human resource department including recruitment, employment, and retention services, benefits management and counseling, compensation planning, salary administration and job evaluation, training and development, labor and employee relations, succession planning, and human resource information systems and records management.
+1. Provides leadership and guidance for the University and its employees regarding human resource matters by managing a comprehensive human resource office including talent acquisition, employment, and retention services, performance management, benefits management and counseling, compensation planning, salary administration and job evaluation, training and development, labor and employee relations, succession planning, and human resource information systems and records management.

 2. Serves as an advocate for employees by listening and becoming aware of employee needs and concerns, sharing this information with University leadership, researching best practices, and offering options for leaders to consider in addressing employee needs and concerns.